 If you are serious about competing, you may also need to consider petrol costs to travel to shows and even overnight stays.
 This can all add up, but if you are doing agility just for the enjoyment, it needn’t cost the earth.

 What’s included in a Dog Agility Course?

 A puppy foundation course focuses on motivating your dog, learning the primary signals, and perhaps having Fido jump over a low obstacle or get used to the tunnel; it will teach your dog to ignore distractions and build a trusting relationship.

 The Intermediate courses are usually for dogs over a year old and will tackle more difficult obstacles like the weave poles and an agility seesaw whilst building up speed.

 Advanced courses are for experienced handlers who need practice or work on specific problems with a specific obstacle.

-Of course, you can do agility at home; after all, sometimes a dog walk just isn’t enough, and you can easily set up dog agility obstacles in your garden.
+Of course, you can do agility at home; sometimes, a dog walk isn’t enough, and you can easily set up dog agility obstacles in your garden.

-However, during the research for this article, we found that many of the clubs run events, walks and have an excellent community spirit, so if you want the social aspect and want to meet like-minded owners, we definitely recommend joining a club.
+However, during the research for this article, we found that many of the clubs run events and walks and have an excellent community spirit, so if you want the social aspect and want to meet like-minded owners, we recommend joining a club.

 3 Recommended Classes in the UK’s Top 9 Cities